Soul foods are an African American culture of hearty homecooked meals that you can point out as dishes with plenty of seasoning and rich with flavor!

 Black people gather, connect, and celebrate with soul food.
 Food is a way to show how much another person is cared for.

 Being able to feed someone is a significant and respected part of Black food culture.
+Including a table full of classic soul food Thanksgiving sides!

 What is a soul food Thanksgiving menu?